About me

 Google Foobar Challenge 2022

-Complete solutions of all levels in Google programming challenge.
+Complete solutions of all levels in Google's secret programming challenge.

-A summary of projects I was working during my PhD and my current job.
+A summary of projects I worked on during my PhD and in my current role.

 Writing